Ordinal definability in $L[\mathbb{E}]$: -translation

-\begin{rem} Note that $M_n^\#$ is transcendent for $n\leq\om$ (of course here the $\star$-translations are just inverse P-construction).
+\begin{rem} Note that $M_n^\#$ is transcendent for $n\leq\om$.
 Many other such standard ``minimal'' mice are transcendent; for example, we will also observe in Remark \ref{rem:Wlim} that $M_{\wlim}^\#$ (the sharp for a Woodin limit of Woodins) is transcendent, as is the minimal mouse $M$ with an active superstrong extender.
 But $(M_1^\#)^\#$ is not transcendent, which is easily seen via genericity iteration.
-However, $(M_1^\#$ is trivially transcendent above $M_1^\#$.
+However, $(M_1^\#)^\#$ is trivially transcendent above $M_1^\#$.
 But the sharp of the model $S$ of Example \ref{exm:M_1^sharp-closed_reals} is not transcendent above any $\om$-mouse $R\pins\Momone^S$.
 For let $\Tt$ on $M_1^\#(R)$ be as there, and note that $\Tt$ is $S|\om_1^S$-optimal, but we get $Q=M^\Tt_b$ is the output of the P-construction of $S$ above $M(\Tt)$, and $\OR^Q=\OR^S$. \end{rem}